pjmidgard/RCJP/README.md

 Algorithm RC:

 Random generate file possible to compress but not any file.
-My algorithm can compress random generate files 1MB per 22 or more seconds to few KB.
-My algorithn compression has limit of size could compress not any file if size of the 2-20KB or more it can compress random generate files.
+My algorithm can compress random generate files 1MB per few hours or more seconds to few KB.
+My algorithn compression has limit of size could compress not any file if size of the 675-20KB or more it can compress random generate files.
 Algorithm RC:
 Random Compression
 Algorithm RC: